ToucanToco/backtechtest/README.md

 We expect the server to read the `config.cson` configuration file provided here, extract all the queries and associate them a unique id.

+> Note: this `config.cson` file is taken from a real project, so it is
+> big and messy.
+Still it is valid CSON and what we you need from it is
+> only the `query` keys.

 This id will be used in 2 functionalities :
   * list all the ids of the mongo queries stored in the `config.cson`
   * get the result of one mongo query given the id and required parameters interpolated.